Edwin W. Rubel, PhD

 Graham Johnson, PhD

-During an extensive medicinal chemistry career, Dr. Johnson held a number of senior leadership positions in biotech, large pharmaceuticals and in pharmaceutical consulting.
-These roles included: Senior Vice President, Preclinical Development and Research for AVI BioPharma (now Sarepta Therapeutics), Chief Research Officer for Rib-X Pharmaceuticals, Vice President of Bristol-Myers Squibb Discovery Chemistry for Connecticut and Canada, and Director of Neuroscience Chemistry for Parke-Davis Pharmaceuticals.
-Dr. Johnson has worked in such diverse areas as neuroscience, infectious and genitourinary diseases, inflammation and RNA therapeutics, is an inventor on more than 56 patents and has co-authored more than 60 peer-reviewed publications.
-Dr. Johnson is currently a medicinal chemistry consultant to four of the Blueprint Neurotherapeutics Network (BPN) discovery programs.
-Previously an Independent Observer for the European Union’s Innovative Medicine Initiative, Dr. Johnson now assists this organization with program proposal reviews.
-Dr. Johnson is President of NuPharmAdvise LLC, a drug discovery consulting practice that serves the medicinal chemistry needs of biotechnology companies, the National Institutes of Health, Venture Capital and Intellectual Property firms.
+During an extensive medicinal chemistry career, Dr. Johnson held a number of senior leadership positions in biotech and large pharmaceuticals.
+These roles included: Senior Vice President, Preclinical Development and Research for AVI BioPharma (now Sarepta Therapeutics), Chief Research Officer for Rib-X Pharmaceuticals (now Melinta), Vice President of Bristol-Myers Squibb Discovery Chemistry for Connecticut and Canada, and Director of Neuroscience Chemistry for Parke-Davis Pharmaceuticals.
+Dr. Johnson has worked in such diverse areas as neuroscience, infectious and genitourinary diseases, inflammation and RNA therapeutics, is an inventor on more than 59 patents and has co-authored 70 peer-reviewed publications.
+Dr. Johnson is currently President of NuPharmAdvise LLC, a drug discovery consulting practice that serves the medicinal chemistry needs of biotechnology companies, the National Institutes of Health, Venture Capital and Intellectual Property firms.
+Since its inception, Dr. Johnson has been a medicinal chemistry consultant to the Blueprint Neurotherapeutics Network (BPN).
+One of the first BPN programs generated the IP on which Oricula was founded.
+Currently Oricula Therapeutics CSO, Dr. Johnson has directed the CMC activities including the selection and management of vendors involved in the identification and cGMP manufacturing of ORC-13661.

 Marc Bailie, DMV, PhD